 Connecticut has some of the most picturesque landscapes you’ll find anywhere in the country.
 Riders from all over New England, New York, New Jersey, and Pennsylvania visit our state to tour some of the state most scenic roads.

-Several Connecticut Motorcycle Accident Lawyers at Carter Mario Injury Lawyers are riders themselves, and we’ve put together this list of four fun trips to try in our state.
+Several lawyers at Carter Mario are riders themselves and we’ve put together this list of three fun trips to try in our state.